sysop1021/project-boost/README.md

-## Background
+# Complete Unity Developer 2.0 - Section 3 - Planet Boost.

-This is the [Complete Unity C# Developer 3D](http://gdev.tv/cu2github), the long-awaited sequel to the [Complete Unity C# Developer 2D](http://gdev.tv/cudgithub) - one of the most successful e-learning courses on the internet!
+This is the long-awaited sequel to the Complete Unity Developer - one of the most successful e-learning courses on the internet!
 Completely re-worked from scratch with brand-new projects, our latest teaching techniques,.
-You will benefit from the fact we have already taught over 350,000 students game development, many shipping commercial games as a result.
+You will benefit from the fact we have already taught over 250,000 students game development, many shipping commercial games as a result.

 You're welcome to download, fork or do whatever else legal with all the files!
 The real value is in our huge, high-quality online tutorials that accompany this repo.
-You can check out the course here: [Complete Unity C# Developer 3D](http://gdev.tv/cu2github)

-## Project Pre-requisites
-In order to start this section you should have either finished [the previous section of this course](https://github.com/CompleteUnityDeveloper2/2_Terminal_Hacker), or be able to complete it's learning outcomes.

-# Project 3 - Project Boost
-This is a game inspired by the 1986 classic Thrust.
-The goal is to battle gravity and avoid obstacles to skillfully pilot your ship from a launch pad to a landing pad.
-A simple concept with a huge array of gameplay opportunities.

-## This Project's Learning Outcomes
+## By In This Section
 Basic Particle Effects.
 Local version control.
-Create C# scripts.
-Add Unity Components.
-Use coordinate systems, origins and anchor points.
-Create and maniplulate Unity prefabs.
-Do basic level design.
+Basic UI & Menu.
+C# classes, function return values.
+Unity Components, coordinate systems, origins and anchor points, advanced prefabs.
+Level design.
 (Ref: PB_CU2)

 ## How To Build / Compile
 This is a Unity project.
 If you're familiar with source control, then "clone this repo".
 Otherwise download the contents, and navigate to `Assets > Levels` then open any `.unity` file.

 This branch is the course branch, each commit corresponds to a lecture in the course.
 The current state is our latest progress.

-## Video List / Curriculum
+## Lecture List
-Here are the video lectures that comprise this section.
-They are typically about 5-15 minutes long, and each commit contains the exact changes made to the project by the instructor in that video.
+Here are the lectures of the course for this section...

 ### 1 Welcome To Section 3 ###
 1. This game is based on the old classic Thrust.